 A good host should offer a security certificate for free.
 One thing I love about SiteGround* is, not only do they offer an SSL certificate for free, but it’s also super easy to activate and to ensure your site only works on https.
 Just a few clicks and it’s all set up!

-They have a great support document on how to do this* or you can just hop on the chat support and ask them to help you do it!
+To issue and install an SSL certificate, go to your Site Tools > Security > SSL Manager (or you can just hop on the chat support and ask them to help you do it!)

 15. Have your site regularly scanned